matsengrp/torchdms/README.md

 ```
 Usage: tdms [OPTIONS] COMMAND [ARGS]...

   A generalized method to train neural networks on deep mutational scanning
   data.

 Options:
   -h, --help  Show this message and exit.

 Commands:
+  beta     This command will plot the beta coeff for each possible mutation
+           at each site along the sequence as a heatmap

+  contour  Evaluate the the latent space of a model with a two     dimensional
+           latent space by predicting across grid of values

   create   Create a Model
-  eval    Evaluate a model given some testing data in the form of a...
+  eval     Evaluate the performance of a model and dump     the a dictionary
+           containing the results

   prep     Prepare a dataframe with aa subsitutions and targets in the
            format needed to present to a neural network.

+  scatter  Evaluate and produce scatter plot of observed vs. predicted
+           targets on the test set provided.

-  train   Train a model, saving trained model to original location.
+  train    Train a Model
 ```

 ## Example